foundation-model-stack/fms-hf-tuning/docs/advanced-data-preprocessing.md

 The argument expects users to pass a map similar to the existing data handlers `k(str):func(callbale)` which will be registered with the data preprocessor via its [`register_data_handlers`](https://github.com/foundation-model-stack/fms-hf-tuning/blob/d7f06f5fc898eb700a9e89f08793b2735d97889c/tuning/data/data_processors.py#L65) api

 ### Data Mixing
-Dataset mixing allows users to mix multiple datasets often with differnet `sampling ratios` to ensure the model is trained on a mix of some datasets in specific proportion.
+Dataset mixing allows users to mix multiple datasets often with different `sampling ratios` to ensure the model is trained on a mix of some datasets in specific proportion.

 If users want to train a model on just a straight forward [`concatenation`](https://huggingface.co/docs/datasets/v3.2.0/en/process#concatenate) of the datasets then they need not enable data mixing.
 Users can specify just different datasets via `data_paths` as shown [above](#how-the-user-can-pass-the-datasets) and all the datasets will be concatenated via [`concatenate_datasets`](https://huggingface.co/docs/datasets/v3.2.0/en/package_reference/main_classes#datasets.concatenate_datasets).